Thermodynamic formalism for correspondences: Measure-theoretic entropy of transition probability kernels

-Let $(X, \SAA (X))$ and $(Y, \SAA (Y))$ be measurable spaces.
-If $F\: Y\rightarrow X$ is a measurable map, we can pull back a function $f\: X\rightarrow \R$ (with the resulting pullback $F^* \: f\mapsto f\circ F$) and push forward a probability measure $\mu$ on $Y$ (with the resulting pushforward $F_* \: \mu \mapsto \mu\circ F^{-1}$).
+In the remaining of this section, let $(X, \SAA (X))$, $(Y, \SAA (Y))$, and $(Z, \SAA (Z))$ be measurable spaces.
+If $F\: Y\to X$ is a measurable map, we can pull back a function $f\: X\to \R$ (with the resulting pullback $F^* \: f\mapsto f\circ F$) and push forward a probability measure $\mu$ on $Y$ (with the resulting pushforward $F_* \: \mu \mapsto \mu\circ F^{-1}$).
 For a Markov chain with the state space $X=\oneto{d}$ and a transition matrix $P$, a distribution $p=(p_1, \dots p_d)$ on $X$ becomes $pP$ after one step of the Markov process.
-Definitions~\ref{2ex transition probability kernel (1)} and~\ref{2ex transition probability kernel (2)} show that transition probability kernels generalize measurable maps and transition matrices.
-Their actions on functions and measures are standard; see for example, \cite[Section~6.1]{probability} and \cite[Section~3.4.2]{probability2}.
+By Definitions~\ref{2ex transition probability kernel (1)} and~\ref{2ex transition probability kernel (2)}, transition probability kernels generalize measurable maps and transition matrices.
+Their actions on functions and measures are standard; see e.g., \cite[Section~6.1]{Le16} and \cite[Section~3.4.2]{MT12}.
 We recall them below.